 Paris for £29!
 We Show You How to Find the Cheap Eurostar tickets

 If you’re thinking about travelling to France this year, then now’s your time to book; you need to be quick if you want to bag the best prices.
 But how to find the cheap Eurostar tickets?
-Well, the ultimate bargainous £29 tickets only about if there’s a sale on (which it was when I first wrote this post!).
-But fret not if you miss the sale – because all year round you can get tickets to Paris for around £35.
+Well, the ultimate bargainous £29 tickets are only about if there’s a sale on (which it was when I first wrote this post!).
+But fret not if you can’t see them – all year round you can get tickets to Paris for around £35.